 Biblically, yes, what the church teaches does matter.
 Sound doctrine is crucially important.
 Perhaps we should define sound.
 In this article, we'll take it to mean "solidly orthodox, conforming to biblical truth."
 Sound doctrine is teaching that agrees with the Bible.

-Paul tells Titus to "teach what is in accord with sound doctrine" (Titus 2:1).
+Paul tells Titus to "teach what accords with sound doctrine" (Titus 2:1).
 Titus's teaching had to correspond with God's Word.
 The apostles were the pitch pipe through which God sounded the note to harmonize His church.

 So, the main reason sound doctrine is important is that God directed us to teach it.
 There are other, secondary, reasons such as the fact that our faith is centered on a specific message.
-The Bible defines this message explicitly: "Christ died for our sins according to the Scriptures [and] . . . he was raised on the third day according to the Scriptures" (1 Corinthians 15:3-4).
+The Bible defines this message explicitly: "Christ died for our sins in accordance with the Scriptures … he was buried … [and] he was raised on the third day in accordance with the Scriptures" (1 Corinthians 15:3-4).
 This is the clear-cut news we are to share.
 Paul says it is "of first importance."
 Change the message, and the basis of faith crumbles.
 Jesus warned us to build our lives on the immovable rock of His teaching, not on the shifting sands of man's philosophy (Matthew 7:24-27).

 Also, sound doctrine is important because what we believe has an impact on what we do.
 There is a direct correlation between belief and behavior.
 Maya Angelou put it this way: "When you know better, you do better."
 A belief that one is invincible can easily lead to foolhardy behavior.
 In the same way, a man who rejects the idea of God and judgment will make very different choices than a man fears God.
 First Timothy 1:9-10 lists sins like rebellion, murder, lying, and slave trading and concludes with "whatever else is contrary to the sound doctrine."
 In other words, bad behavior is out of sync with true belief.
 Sound doctrine curbs corrupt conduct.